 INSTRUCTOR AVAILABILITY: Instructor will be available outside of class for 10 student office hours each week.
 Instructor's Office Hours will be posted outside the office and on Canvas.
-You should expect a response to an E-mail or phone call within 48 business hours.
+You should expect a response to an E-mail or phone call within 1 business day Mon.-Thurs.